-As of June 30, 2019 and 2018, the hedging derivative instrument is a liability and therefore the university is not exposed to the credit risk of its swap counterparties.
+As of June 30, 2020 and 2019, the hedging derivative instrument is a liability and therefore the university is not exposed to the credit risk of its swap counterparties.
 However, should interest rates change and the fair value of the swap become positive, the university would be exposed to credit risk in the amount of the hedging instrument's fair value.
-As of June 30, 2019 and 2018, the derivative counterparty is rated Baa2 which suggests a capacity to meet financial commitments.
+As of June 30, 2020 and 2019, the derivative counterparty is rated Baa3 and Baa2, respectively, which suggests a capacity to meet financial commitments.
 The university is not aware of any circumstance or condition that would preclude the counterparty from complying with the terms of the derivative agreement.
 The university monitors counterparty credit risk on an ongoing basis for any significant adverse changes.